 Also Rankedsee more on Frida Kahlo

 June Allyson was an American stage, film, and television actress, dancer and singer.
 Allyson began her career as a dancer on Broadway in 1938.
 She signed with MGM in 1943, and rose to fame the following year in Two Girls and a Sailor.
 Allyson's "girl next door" image was solidified during the mid-1940s when she was paired with actor Van Johnson in five films.
 In 1951, she won the Golden Globe Award for Best Actress for her performance in Too Young to Kiss.
 From 1959 to 1961, she hosted and occasionally starred in her own anthology series, The DuPont Show with June Allyson, which aired on CBS.
 In the 1970s, she returned to the stage starring in Forty Carats and No, No, Nanette.
 In 1982, ...more on Wikipedia

-Birthplace: New York City, New York, United States of Americasee more on June Allyson
+Birthplace: New York City, USA, New Yorksee more on June Allyson

 Alexander Gordon Jump was an American actor best known as the clueless radio station manager Arthur "Big Guy" Carlson in the TV series WKRP in Cincinnati and the incompetent "Chief of Police Tinkler" in the sitcom Soap.
 He also played the "Maytag Repairman" in commercials for Maytag brand appliances, from 1989 until his retirement from the role in July 2003. ...more on Wikipedia